 6. Improved Employee Engagement

-• Aligning Work with Individual Strengths: By aligning tasks with an individual’s strengths, the model enhances employee engagement and satisfaction.
+- Aligning Work with Individual Strengths: By aligning tasks with an individual’s strengths, a skills based organization enhances employee engagement and satisfaction.

 7. Better Talent Acquisition and Retention

-These key components collectively contribute to the foundation of the Skills-Based Work Model, emphasizing the importance of skills in driving organizational success and adaptability in the modern workplace.
+These key components collectively contribute to the foundation of a skills based organization, emphasizing the importance of skills in driving organizational success and adaptability in the modern workplace.

 Establish an Effective Skill Based Scheduling System